realm/realm-core/doc/primer/primer_files.md

 ### Entries

-The elements are not allocated contigously.
+The elements are not allocated contiguously.
 Only arrays are guaranteed to be allocated contiguously.

 ## .lock file

 Contains metadata pertaining to the shared group.
-This is responsible for allowing multiple threads use the same realm.
+This is responsible for allowing multiple threads and processes use the same realm.

 ## Commit logs history

 - Used to update the indexes
 - Used for sync
 - Maintained by 3 files:
     two with data
     one that handles management.

 ## Scratch pad

 The scratch pad is not a file, but actually in the memory.
+It is used to make the modifications during a transaction, before committing to the file.

 # Updates